mepuka/PureDialog/packages/domain/refactor_plan.md

-# Domain Package Refactoring Plan
+# Domain Package Refactoring Plan (Revised)

-This document outlines a plan to refactor the `domain` package for better organization, clarity, and robustness.
+This document outlines a plan to refactor the `domain` package for better organization, clarity, and robustness, incorporating feedback on domain modeling.

 ## 1. High-Level Goals

 *   **Improve File/Folder Organization:** Structure files based on their concern (schemas, types, errors) to make the domain easier to navigate and understand.
+*   **Clarify Domain Concepts:** Introduce a `TranscriptionContext` to distinguish between *a priori* information and extracted metadata, and formalize the contracts for transcription and feedback.
 *   **Consolidate and Simplify Schemas:** Reduce redundancy and improve the composition of schemas.
-*   **Enhance Type Safety:** Introduce more specific and robust types where possible.
-*   **Decouple Schemas from Types:** Separate the `Schema` definitions from the plain TypeScript `type` and `class` definitions.
+*   **Decouple Domain Concerns:** Ensure entities like `Transcript` and `Feedback` are disaggregated, with relationships handled by reference (ID) rather than embedding.

 ## 2. Proposed File/Folder Structure